abananya/Project_HasTeX_Python_Version/PyTeX/README_PyTeX.md

-PyTeX is a LaTeX compiler written in Python.
+PyTeX is a PDF generator written in Python.